 Missed your Initial Enrollment Period?
 Your next chance to enroll in Medicare is during the General Enrollment Period, which occurs from January 1 to March 31 each year.
 Keep in mind that you may have to pay a late-enrollment penalty for Part B if you didn’t sign up for Medicare when you were first eligible.
 If you aren’t eligible for premium-free Part A, you may owe a late-enrollment penalty for Part A as well; you usually get Part A without a premium if you’ve worked at least 10 years (40 quarters) and paid Medicare taxes.

 Special Enrollment Period for Original Medicare

 In some situations, you can delay Medicare enrollment and sign up for Medicare through a Special Enrollment Period.
 For example, you or your spouse may still be working when you’re first eligible for Medicare and may have group health coverage through an employer.
-Since Medicare Part B comes with a monthly premium (and Part A, if you haven’t worked long enough to get it for free), you may want to wait to sign up for Medicare so you aren’t paying an additional premium for coverage you don’t need.
+Since Medicare Part B comes with a monthly premium (and Part A, if you haven’t worked long enough to get it at no cost), you may want to wait to sign up for Medicare so you aren’t paying an additional premium for coverage you don’t need.
 When your employer-sponsored coverage ends or you stop working (whichever happens first), you’ll get an eight-month Special Enrollment Period to enroll in Medicare.
 You generally won’t pay a late-enrollment penalty if you sign up during this time.